-- Students with disabilities who require transportation, as indicated in their respective individual education programs including three (3) and four (4) year-old developmentally disabled children. - Students living within a two (2) mile radius of the school where hazardous or difficult routes exist and where other arrangements cannot be provided. - Students who are residents within a school attendance area and: - ➢ If students in grades kindergarten through six (6), live more than one (1) mile from the school. - > If students in grades seven (7) through nine (9), live more than a mile and a half $(1 \ 1/2)$ from the school. - If students in grades ten (10) through twelve (12), live more than two (2) miles from the school. - Transportation for homeless students to their school of enrollment, if it is the school of origin, will be arranged as needed by the school liaison for those students.
+• Students with disabilities who require transportation, as indicated in their respective individual education programs including three (3) and four (4) year-old developmentally disabled children.

+• Students living within a two (2) mile radius of the school where hazardous or difficult routes exist and where other arrangements cannot be provided.

+- Students who are residents within a school attendance area and: - If students in grades kindergarten through six (6), live more than one (1) mile from the school.

+• If students in grades seven (7) through nine (9), live more than a mile and a half (1 1/2) from the school.

+- If students in grades ten (10) through twelve (12), live more than two (2) miles from the school. - Transportation for homeless students and foster children to their school of enrollment, if it is the school of origin, will be arranged as needed by the school liaison or contact person for those students.

-Upon proof of need by the Superintendent and as specified in statute 22-16-4 NMSA up to six (6) students whose residences are five (5) or more miles from their school or schools of enrollment, may be transported to and from school by means of a school owned sport utility vehicle, driven by a school employee certified activity driver, in accord with the safety rules of the Public Education Department.
-If an SUV is proven necessary, reference procedures in 6.41.4.9 NMAC C3 and NMAC A through K for General Requirements before establishment of the route.
+Upon proof of need by the Superintendent and as specified in statute 22-16-4 NMSA, up to six (6) students whose residences are five (5) or more miles from their school or schools of enrollment, may be transported to and from school by means of a school-owned sport-utility vehicle (SUV), driven by a school employed certified activity driver, in accord with the safety rules of the Public Education Department.
+If an SUV is proven necessary, reference procedures in 6.41.4.9 NMAC C3 and 6.41.4.14 NMAC A through K for General Requirements before establishment of the route.